luka-papez/bash_tutorial/README.md

 less <filename>
 ```

+Type 'q' on your keyboard to exit the screen.

 ### 2.2.
 Edit text files

 To get **character number six**, you will need to create a text file in